-(Here I assume you know already know how to set up a router, accessing its web interface, etc. Enabling the NAS feature is part of working with the router’s interface.
-If not, this post on how to build a network from scratch will help you with that.)
+- Here I assume you know how to set up a router, access its web interface, etc. -- enabling the NAS feature is part of working with the router's interface.
+If not, this post on building a network from scratch will help you with that.

-(If you don’t know the router’s IP address, this post on IP addresses includes detailed steps on how to find out.)
+If you don't know what your current router's IP address is, this post on IP addresses includes detailed steps to figure that out.

-Once you've got the IP address, the steps below are the standard ways you can access your newly-minted NAS server from a connected Windows or Mac computer within your local network hosted by the router.
+Once you've got the IP address, the steps below are the standard ways to access your newly-minted NAS server from a Windows or Mac computer within your local network hosted by the router.

-Accessing your NAS server on a Windows computer
+Accessing your router-based mini NAS server on a Windows computer